Fabian-Balzer/Randomkingdominion/card_info/specifics/README.md

     Cards with no draw have x = 0, cards with weird draw were judged by my subjective gut feeling,
     i. e.
 Scrying Pool has x = 10 while Courtyard has x = 5.
+    Cards that draw at max 1 do not have any draw quality as they don't increase handsize.